Isabelle-14/Eyes/README.md

 # Eyes

-This is a coding activity where you are given the ability to make eyes move around the screen just by moving your mouse around.

-All you have to do is move your mouse around and the eyes will look where you direct them to.

-In the future I hope to apply this for more practice in css and Javascript.
+In this activity I got to dive into the usage of mouse events.
+I had to cause a set of eyes to follow my mouse around the screen.
+The activity was very satisfying to accomplish.
+In the future I would like to possibly move on to having something follow the mouse around the screen.